vaioic/OIC-78_Drosophila_Brain_Lesion_Quant/OIC-78_Report.md

 GitHub Repository: https://github.com/vaioic/OIC-78_Drosophila_Brain_Lesion_Quant

+The repository also contains all scripts related to creating training data and training a StarDist model.

 ### Summary of Request

 Detect and quantify the number, size, and shape of lesions in whole *Drosophila* brain samples.